 Program of Study

 Students are required to take two semesters of a department performance course.
-These include MUS 213 Projects in Instrumental Performance (chamber music), MUS 214 Projects in Vocal Performance (lieder or opera); MUS 215 Projects in Jazz Performance; MUS 216 Techniques of Conducting; MUS 218 Making Tunes; MUS 314 Computer and Electronic Music through Programming, Performance, and Composition; or MUS 316 Computer and Electronic Music Composition (electronic media performance).
+These include MUS 213 Projects in Instrumental Performance (chamber music), MUS 214 Projects in Vocal Performance (lieder or consort singing); MUS 215 Projects in Jazz Performance; MUS 216 Techniques of Conducting; MUS 218 Making Tunes; MUS 219 Opera Performance; MUS 314 Computer and Electronic Music through Programming, Performance, and Composition; or MUS 316 Computer and Electronic Music Composition (electronic media performance).
 The department also offers MUS 298 and MUS 299, which consists of private studio study with department performance faculty.
 Both semesters, including a year-end jury, must be completed for credit.
 One completion of this sequence is required for program students, and it may count as one of the departmental performance courses if it proves impossible to enroll in two of the courses listed above.
 Other courses may also qualify to meet this requirement with the permission of one of the directors of the Program in Musical Performance.
 Students should consult with the program director in each area—instrumental, vocal, or jazz—for specifics questions question regarding performance courses.
 Students must also complete at least two of the music courses required for the music major.
 Please look under the Department of Music for a list of these courses.

 Independent Project.
 In the senior year each student will undertake a major performance project, which will be evaluated by members of the performance faculty.
 This may be in the form of a recital or other project relevant to a student's interests and needs.
 Where possible, the project will be coordinated with independent work in the student's major department.